Reversible Encryption

 What happens if I lose my encryption key?

 Encrypted data becomes permanently unrecoverable.
-We do not store your key and have no way to decrypt your data.
-Always store your encryption key in a secure password manager.
+We do not store your key, so we have no way to decrypt your data.
+Always keep your encryption key in a secure password manager.

 Can I use different keys for different documents?

 Yes.
 Each anonymization operation uses the key you provide.
-You can use different keys for different projects, but you must track which key was used for which document.
+You can use different keys for different projects.
+But you must track which key you used for which document.

 What are the key requirements?